Hockey Operations

 After earning a U18 Alberta Provincial Championship and being named Hockey Calgary’s Coach of the Year, he took over the dormant Wheatland Kings program, recruiting an entire team from scratch and leading them on a deep playoff run.
 In the KIJHL, he orchestrated one of the greatest turnarounds in Junior Hockey history with the Golden Rockets—taking a 3-win team to the playoffs with 20 rookie recruits, many of whom advanced to Junior A or college programs.

 Since relocating to Southern California, Blumes has led the Ontario Jr. Reign through four seasons of rapid growth and rising success in the USPHL’s Pacific Division.
 Under his leadership, the team has compiled a 104-27-4 record, earned a top-5 national ranking, and captured a Division Championship.
 In 2023, the Reign swept their rivals, the Fresno Monsters, to earn a berth at Nationals in Utica, NY.
-The Reign remain one of the league’s most respected programs—ranked among the top five in the nation—and are known for their structure, and commitment to player advancement.
+The Reign remain one of the league’s most respected programs, recognized for their structure, and commitment to player advancement.

 Off the ice, Blumes prioritizes player development through meaningful community involvement.
 From volunteering across the region to engaging with youth in local schools, Reign players gain leadership skills and real-world experience that enhance both their personal growth and future opportunities.
-This season, players are teaching Road Hockey Rulez! at nearby elementary schools—a rewarding initiative that allows them to earn compensation, build confidence, and inspire the next generation.
-These shared experiences build team chemistry and forge the unbreakable bonds that define the Reign culture.
+This season, players are teaching Road Hockey Rulez! at nearby elementary schools—a rewarding initiative that allows them to inspire the next generation.
+These shared experiences build team chemistry and forge the unbreakable bonds that define the OJR culture.

 Eric Phillips